Silverstreak Wrasse

 Interesting Info

-• The Silverstreak Wrasse is a species of marine fish found in the coastal waters of northern Australia, including the Great Barrier Reef and Coral Sea.
+• The Silverstreak Wrasse is a tropical reef fish found across the Indo-Pacific and in northern Australia from Western Australia through the Northern Territory to Queensland, including the Great Barrier Reef and Coral Sea.

 Species Interaction